CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 ## Goals/Aspirations

-- To find and protect Vex'hilla Reddington
+- To find and protect Vex'halia Reddington
 - Find out more about what it means to be Brightkinkin and find out more about his mother.
 - To live his life to make those who have passed proud, and to fix the mistakes that he made.